02Nutan/ecommerce_procedure-function/README.md

-# SQL Developer Internship - Task 8: Stored Procedures and Functions
+- Task 8: Stored Procedures and Functions

 ## Objective
 To modularize SQL logic using stored procedures and functions in MySQL.